Shayna Baszler

-Shayna Andrea Baszler (/ˈbeɪzlər/ BAYZ-ler; born August 8, 1980) is an American professional wrestler, kickboxer and former mixed martial artist.
-She is currently signed to WWE, where she performs on the SmackDown brand.
-Baszler is a former two-time and longest combined-reigning NXT Women's Champion and a two-time WWE Women's Tag Team Champion with Nia Jax.
+Shayna Andrea Baszler (/ˈbeɪzlər/ BAYZ-ler; born August 8, 1980) is an American professional wrestler and a former kickboxer and mixed martial artist.
+She is performing on the independent circuit.
+She is best known for her tenure in WWE, where she became a two-time and longest combined-reigning NXT Women's Champion and a three-time WWE Women's Tag Team Champion.

 Baszler was trained in mixed martial arts (MMA) by former UFC fighter Josh Barnett and in catch wrestling by Billy Robinson.
-She had her first professional MMA fight in 2006 and gained recognition in the following years for the use of her hammerlock submission set-up while on her back; a set-up which she has used to submit several opponents, including Roxanne Modafferi.
-In an audio interview on the Sherdog Radio Network, she dubbed the submission, which she created in training, as the "Shwing."
-Baszler was signed in 2013 by the UFC to participate on their reality television series The Ultimate Fighter – she would go on to have two professional bouts (0-2) in the company.
-In 2015, she was cut from the UFC and started her professional wrestling career that same year, again receiving training from Barnett.
-Baszler has an overall MMA record of 15 wins and 11 losses, with 13 wins by submission.
+She had her first professional MMA fight in 2006 and later gained recognition for her skills as a submission grappler.
+Baszler was signed by the UFC in 2013 for the reality television series The Ultimate Fighter – she would go on to have two professional bouts (0–2) in the company.
+In 2015, she was cut from the UFC and started her professional wrestling career that same year, being trained by Barnett again.
+After spending some time on the independent circuit and World Wonder Ring Stardom, Baszler signed with WWE in 2017.
+She would go on to become a two-time NXT Women's Champion and a three-time WWE Women's Tag Team Champion.
+In 2025, she was released from WWE.

 Martial arts background and persona

-Baszler, a Khun Kru in the Muay Thai Kickboxing association and a Brazilian jiu-jitsu brown belt, wanted to begin incorporating Josh Barnett's catch wrestling into her MMA training.
+Baszler, a khun kru (teacher) in Muay Thai and a Brazilian jiu-jitsu practitioner, wanted to begin incorporating Josh Barnett's catch wrestling style into her MMA training.
 This proved to be somewhat difficult because she could not train with Barnett in Southern California, so Barnett wrote a syllabus and filmed a video to teach her the step-by-step techniques and concepts of catch wrestling and give her tips on how to improve her verbal skills.
+Baszler competed at the 2016 Frank Gotch World Catch Championships in Gotch's hometown of Humboldt, Iowa, winning the women's openweight division.

 Barnett suggested that Baszler carry an electric guitar to the cage to show that she was outspoken.
 Baszler reluctantly agreed, and the guitar became a signature of her rockstar-like persona.
-Later, Barnett gave Baszler "The Queen of Spades" nickname due to her ability to perform card tricks – the card magic nickname also gives a nod to her "submission magic".
+Later, Barnett gave Baszler "The Queen of Spades" nickname due to her ability to perform card tricks – the card magic nickname also gives a nod to her "submission magic."
 Baszler refers to her fans as the "Queen's Army."